 People whose current tools aren't working

 If fertility tools are not working for you, and you’re not sure why, Oova may be your answer.
 Oova provides a personalized and clinically accurate view of your cycle.
-Oova is also the only fertility test that measures both LH and progesterone, giving you more information with a more holistic approach.
+Oova is also the only fertility test that measures LH, estrogen, and progesterone, giving you more information with a more holistic approach.

 If you're only tracking LH — the hormone tracked by OPKs — you can never be sure if you are actually ovulating every cycle.
 That’s because an LH surge does not confirm ovulation; you can still see peak LH levels without releasing an egg.
 Oova tracks progesterone, which will only get elevated if an egg is actually released.